-Ideal length of stay
+- Ideal length of stay

-Directions: Canon Roadhouse is situated 15km along the C37 (the main gravel road leading to Hobas and the Fish River Canyon) and is clearly signposted in bold white paint on a rusted old pick-up truck.
+- Canyon Roadhouse is 15km along the C37 (the main gravel road leading to Hobas and the Fish River Canyon) and is clearly signposted in bold white paint on a rusted old pick-up truck.

 - Self-drive or Fly-and-Transfer